surasb11/surasb11.github.io/projects/project-4.md

   - HTML
   - CSS

 summary: The USGS provides earthquake data in a number of different formats.
 In this project visualizing map using Leaflet that plots all of the earthquakes from data set i picked from USGS based on their longitude and latitude.
+On the map you can  select overlays in layer controls box such as Hight Contrast map, Street map, Dark map and Satellite map.
+---